Marceillo/eco-shave/README.md

 * On this site we used an email marketing application called Mailchimp that collects the subscription emails.
 * A mockup of a Facebook page for social media marketing that could be implemented in the future should the site go live.
-* The us certain SEO search engine optimization strategies such as [wordtracker]( https://www.wordtracker.com/) and [Ubersuggest](https://app.neilpatel.com/) .
+* The use of certain SEO search engine optimization strategies such as [wordtracker]( https://www.wordtracker.com/) and [Ubersuggest](https://app.neilpatel.com/) .
 * Content marketing was used in this just to educate the users of the site of the benefits of using these products in the FAQ and landing page.

 ### SEO